HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 In the current state of healthcare data exchange, the Payer requests additional documentation to support a claim or prior authorization using an X12 transaction, fax, portal, or other capabilities.
 The Provider can submit these *solicited* attachments using Non-FHIR methods or can use the [`$submit-attachment`] operation to "push" the attachments directly to the Payer, as documented in the [Sending Attachments] page:

-{% include img.html img="request-attachments-nonfhir-sequencediagram.svg" caption="Figure 14: Request Attachment Sequence Diagram For Non-FHIR Requests" %}
+{% include img.html img=" request-attachments-nonfhir-sequencediagram.svg" caption=" Figure 14: Request Attachment Sequence Diagram For Non-FHIR Requests" %}

 <div class="bg-success" markdown="1">